Ted CoConis: Record album covers

-Work as a Fine Artist
+Work as a fine artist

 CoConis began working independently as a fine artist in 1980.
 He noted in various interviews that he felt it was time to do his own paintings and have control over his creative decisions.
 Since that time, he and his spouse and creative partner, Kristen, have spent several months each year in France and of late also in Greece, where he produces sketches en plein air.
 Returning with the drawings to his studio in Cutler, Maine, or Cedar Key, Florida, he meticulously brings the figures to life on his canvas by painstakingly using oils and pastels or creating graphite drawings.

 CoConis's extensive Women in Paris and Exotic Ladies of Rue St. Denis series depicts self-possessed, solitary women from different walks of life—courtesans, poets, professors, circus performers, and so forth—content in their solitude.
 The women are presented in elaborate detail in their real-world settings, such as flower shops, brothels, local cafés, the Louvre or the Tuileries Garden.
 To quote Tudor, "The power of Women in Paris, as the evolving series of CoConis’s work has come to be known, is the same one that fueled his first illustrations: Every face, every gesture, every choice in clothing and setting tells a story.
 And within that story, the dignity, discovery, and depth of the human experience is laid bare."

 A number of paintings from the Women in Paris series have been reproduced in magazine articles.
 His painting of La Marchesa Luisa Casati appears in the book, The Marchesa Casati: Portrait of a Muse, as does his poster, A Matter of Time.

 His work has won numerous awards from the Society of Illustrators, the Art Directors’ Clubs of New York and Los Angeles, and other associations.
 His art is in the Museum of Illustration of the Society of Illustrators. and the United States Air Force Art Collection.

-CoConis still looks to the School of the Art Institute of Chicago and the scholarship he received in grade school as a touchstone for inspiration: “When I was growing up in Chicago, it was a tough kind of life,” CoConis recalls.
+Throughout his life, CoConis looked to the School of the Art Institute of Chicago and the scholarship he received in grade school as a touchstone for inspiration: “When I was growing up in Chicago, it was a tough kind of life,” CoConis recalled.
 “The word ‘scholarship’, and what it represented, goes way beyond what it did at the time.
 It has become something I look back on to give me fortitude to keep trying.”
-He notes that he has been groping to learn how to draw and paint for 94 years: “but I never quite achieve what I hope to.
+He noted that he has been striving to learn how to draw and paint for 94 years: “but I never quite achieve what I hope to.
 That elusive goal always seems to remain slightly beyond my reach.”
 In another interview, when asked how he would like to be remembered, CoConis noted that he did not want to be that kind of artist.
 "When a person is alive—now—and they have collectors and people who love their art….
 That’s what I want."

+Death

+CoConis died in Cedar Key, Florida on March 28, 2023, at the age of 95.